realworldocaml/book/book/compiler-frontend/README.md

 # The Compiler Frontend: Parsing and <span class="keep-together">Type Checking</span>

-Compiling source code into executable programs is a fairly complex libraries, linkers, and assemblers.
+Compiling source code into executable programs involves a fairly complex set of libraries, linkers, and assemblers.
 It's important to understand how these fit together to help with your day-to-day workflow of developing, debugging, and deploying applications.[compilation process/toolchain for]{.idx}

 OCaml has a strong emphasis on static type safety and rejects source code that doesn't meet its requirements as early as possible.
 The compiler does